Project Confederation's Josh Andrus gives his predictions for the Alberta election

 Talk some policy Notley. pic.twitter.com/hemYBbXTZU

 The NDP were either doormats or total enablers in their only term in power.
-Trudeau walked all over Alberta as the feds brought job-killing, sector-smashing regulations to the oil and gas industry causing companies to cancel projects and take capital and investment to other jurisdictions.
+Prime Minister Justin Trudeau walked all over Alberta as the feds brought job-killing, sector-smashing regulations to the oil and gas industry, causing companies to cancel projects and take capital and investment to other jurisdictions.

-Josh joins me on the show tonight to discuss the Alberta election and what Alberta needs to do to protect itself from Trudeau.
+Project Confederation's Josh Andrus joined Sheila Gunn Reid on The Gunn Show to discuss the Alberta election and what Alberta needs to do to protect itself from Trudeau.

 Start your free trial